afif25fradana/Felis-Shell-Modular-Dotfile/README.md

 2.  **Set Up Your Git Info:**
     Update the `.gitconfig` file with your name and email.
     ```bash
-    # The dotfiles are installed to ~/.dotfiles
+    # The dotfiles are installed to ~/.dotfiles, but you should edit the files in your cloned repository
-    cd ~/.dotfiles
+    cd /tmp/felis-shell # Or wherever you cloned the repository
     # Open the .gitconfig file and add your info
     nano .gitconfig
+    ```
+    Here is a minimal example of what to add:
+    ```ini
+    [user]
+      name = Your Name
+      email = you@example.com
     ```

 3.  **Reload Your Shell:**